cxy-development/apb-1/README.md

 - cable's pin 4 to +5V pin
 - cable's pin 2 to GND

+Lastly, make sure the baud rate of the Serial communication is set to 31250.
 After setting it up as said above, the APB 1 is ready to be connected to any MIDI interface and used in any software.

 ### Using Serial communication